The Minimization of Random Hypergraphs: Introduction

-The \emph{principle of maximum entropy} states that out of an ensemble of probability distributions that all describe the phenomena in question equally well, the one of maximum entropy is to be preferred in order to minimize any outside bias.
-This principle is usually attributed to Jaynes~\cite{Kesavan09Jaynes,Jaynes57MaximumEntropyI,Jaynes57MaximumEntropyII}.
-In the context of random graphs, it is mainly used to define so-called \emph{null models}~\cite{Zweig14Literacy}.
-One fixes certain graph statistics to mimic those of an observed network and then chooses the maximum-entropy distribution that meets these constraints.
-By comparing the original network with a ``typical graph'' drawn from the null model, one can infer whether other observed properties are correlated with the constraints.
-This method was made rigorous by Park and Newman~\cite{Park04StatisticalMechanics}.
-Prescribing the exact, respectively expected, number of edges leads to the $\Gyp_{n,m}$ and $\Gyp_{n,p}$ distributions, the configuration model fixes the whole degree sequence~\cite{Bollobas80ConfigurationModel}, and in the soft configuration model the degrees hold at least in expectation~\cite{Bianconi07NetworkEnsembles,Garlaschelli08UnbiasedInformation}.
+The intuition of being maximally random is captured by the Shannon entropy, which is the central concept in information theory~\cite{Cover2006InformationTheory,Shannon48Communication}.
+A discrete stochastic system described by the probability distribution $(p_i)_i$ has a (binary) entropy of $H((p_i)_i) = - \sum_i \nwspace p_i \log_2 p_i$.
+The self-information of a single state with probability $p$ is ${-}\log_2 p$, the entropy is the expected information of the whole system.
+It is a measure of surprisal or how ``spread out'' the distribution is.
+Originally stemming from thermodynamics~\cite{Lieb91PhysicsReport}, the versatility of this definition is key to the successful application of information theory to fields as diverse as cryptography~\cite{Bruen04Cryptography}, machine learning~\cite{Grandvalet06EntropyRegularization}, quantum computing~\cite{Nielsen10QuantumComputing}, and of course network analysis~\cite{Newman10Networks}.
+Jaynes' \emph{principle of maximum entropy} states that out of an ensemble of probability distributions that all describe the observed phenomena equally well, the one of maximum entropy is to be preferred in order to minimize any outside bias~\cite{Kesavan09Jaynes,Jaynes57MaximumEntropyI,Jaynes57MaximumEntropyII}.
+Properties of the maximum-entropy model then pertain to the average system matching the observations.
+In the context of random graphs, it is used to define so-called null models~\cite{Zweig14Literacy}.
+After certain graph statistics observed in real-world networks are fixed, one chooses the maximum-entropy distribution that meets these constraints.
+By comparing the original network with a ``typical'' graph drawn from the null model, one can infer whether other properties are correlated with the constraints.
+This method was made rigorous by Park and Newman~\cite{Park04StatisticalMechanics} building on earlier work in general statistics.
+Prescribing the exact or expected number of edges leads to the $\Gyp_{n,m}$ or $\Gyp_{n,p}$ distributions, respectively.
+The configuration model fixes the whole degree sequence of the graph~\cite{Bollobas80ConfigurationModel} and the soft configuration model relaxes these constraints to hold in expectation~\cite{Bianconi07NetworkEnsembles,Garlaschelli08UnbiasedInformation}.